 Kirby McInerney LLP Reminds Investors That a Class Action Lawsuit Has Been Filed on Behalf of F45 Training Holdings, Inc. (FXLV) Investors and Encourages Investors to Contact the Firm Before February 6, 2023

-The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Western District of Texas on behalf of those who acquired F45 Training Holdings, Inc. ("FXLV" or "Company") FXLV securities issued in or traceable to the Registration Statement filed with the U.S. Securities and Exchange Commission in support of the July 16, 2021 initial public offering of F45 common stock.
+/EIN News/ -- NEW YORK, Jan.
+09, 2023 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Western District of Texas on behalf of those who acquired F45 Training Holdings, Inc. (“FXLV” or “Company”) (NYSE: FXLV) securities issued in or traceable to the Registration Statement filed with the U.S. Securities and Exchange Commission in support of the July 16, 2021 initial public offering of F45 common stock.
 Investors have until February 6, 2023 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 F45, through its subsidiaries, provides fitness services by specializing in innovative, high-intensity group workouts.